MozzaVID: Mozzarella Volumetric Image Dataset: Experiments

 All models were trained using the AdamW optimizer~\cite{adamw} and an effective batch size of 32.
 The learning rate was fine-tuned for all models apart from the biggest 3D instances, where it was set to \num{e-4} (details in the \emph{Supplementary Material}).
 Data augmentation was limited to random flipping along the X and Y axes to preserve the spatial structure.
 All images are normalized using mean and standard deviation extracted from the raw data.
-The data is split into training, validation, and test sets with a fraction of 70\%, 20\%, and 10\% respectively.
+The data is split into training, validation, and test sets using separate splitting approaches for the coarse and fine targets (details in the \emph{Supplementary Material}).
 We use cross-entropy loss for training and test set accuracy as the final performance evaluation metric.
 For each experimental setup, models were trained with an early stopping criterion based on validation loss.
 The CNNs were trained with a 30-epoch patience, while the transformer-based models, which generally converge more slowly, used a 50-epoch patience.
-If a model did not converge within a week, its training was stopped at the currently best result.
+If a model did not converge within five days, its training was stopped at the currently best result.